peymanr34/riviera-kavenegar/README.md

 ```

 ## Sending a text message
-You can send a text message via `SendMessageAsync` method.
+You can send a text message via the `SendMessageAsync` method.

 ```csharp
 [Route("send")]